If you’ve been in your affair for any length of time,

 Really?
 I would guess she also had that same idea when she married her husband.

 Being ‘ in love’ does not make a good marriage that will last.
 Otherwise the divorce rate wouldn’t be at 50% now.

-What’s important for every woman in an affair to understand, there is a chemical reaction occurring in her brain.
+What’s important for every woman in an affair to understand, the chemical reaction occurring in her brain.

-There’s a release of dopamine and oxytocin, when she is with her lover.
+There’s a release of dopamine and oxytocin, when she’s with her lover.